 Enabled vs Disabled Compression

-In a virtual environment, it's recommended that you use data compression when performing VM backups.
-It allows you to store more VMs and reduce storage expenses.
+In a virtual environment, it's recommended that you use data compression when performing backups.
+It allows you to store more data and reduce storage expenses.
 NAKIVO Backup & Replication applies compression along with other data reduction techniques which help to achieve up to 10X storage savings.

 Example

 Assume that you need to back up 48.4 GB of raw data.
-See how much space you can save with Fast and Best compression levels:
+See how much space you can save with Fast and Best compression levels but note that compression highly depends on the source data and space saving rates may vary significantly.

 Important

-To achieve maximum effectiveness, disable Skip swap files and partitions during processing in the System Settings.
+To achieve maximum effectiveness, exclude swap fies and partitions during processing.

 To find out the information about storage savings after a backup job is completed, view Backup Repository details.